Please note the deadline for submitting Main WPRA award nominations is June 29th, 2018. There is no application form.

-The five categories of awards are:
+The five categories of Association Awards are:

-Other WPRA recognitions are:
+Other WPRA Association recognitions are:

 This is the highest professional award given by WPRA to an active Association member.
 The nominee MUST hold current professional certification by the National Recreation and Park Association as a Certified Park and Recreation Professional (CPRP).
 Nominees are judged on specific accomplishments and service performed for the Wisconsin Park and Recreation Association and the leisure services profession.
 Recipients of the Professional Award of Merit are not eligible for the George Wilson Service Award.